vinmittal/SecurityTrainingPub/Research1/Scripts/README.md

-# Python Script to Implement Hney Password
+# Python Script to Implement Honey Password

 This is a demo script to implement Honey Passowrds as per https://people.csail.mit.edu/rivest/honeywords/.